-It is worth clarifying the additional expressive power of our first-order logic, which we denote by ILUPFO, and it's comparison with [26].
-The paper [26] introduces a logic whose syntax allows only Boolean combinations of formulas in which lower and upper probability operators are applied to first order sentences.
-On the other hand, here we use the most general approach, allowing arbitrary combination of probability operators, so we can express the statement like "according to the agent a, the lower probability of rain in all cities is at least $\frac{1}{3}$ " ( $L^a{\geq \frac{1}{3}} \forall x Rain(x)$ ), but also "There exists a city in which it will surely not rain:"
+It is worth clarifying the additional expressive power of our first-order logic, which we denote by ILUPFO, and it's comparison with (Savić et al. 2017a).
+The paper (Savić et al. 2017a) introduces a logic whose syntax allows only Boolean combinations of formulas in which lower and upper probability operators are applied to first order sentences.
+On the other hand, here we use the most general approach, allowing arbitrary combination of probability operators, so we can express the statement like "according to the agent a, the lower probability of rain in all cities is at least $\frac{1}{3}$ " ($L^a{\geq \frac{1}{3}} \forall x Rain(x)$), but also "There exists a city in which it will surely not rain:"